 - Off-road forklift

-You also have different attachments that can be used, too – for example, you might have an electric truck for inside the warehouse which uses a bale clamp, but a general purpose diesel counterbalance for the yard which uses forks and a gib lifter.
+You also have different attachments that can be used, too – for example, you might have a pallet jack for boxes and an electric forklift that uses a bale clamp inside your warehouse, but a general-purpose diesel counterbalance for the yard which uses forks and a gib lifter attachment.

-Each type of truck has its own configuration, controls layout, characteristics, load rating, steering method and sensitivity, pre-start check and shut down process.
-Each one will also be a different dimension to the others.
-Therefore, jumping out of one forklift and into another can take some adjustment time.
+Each type of machine has its own configuration, controls layout, characteristics, load rating, steering method and sensitivity, pre-start check and shut down process.
+Each one will also have different dimensions to the others.
+Therefore, getting of one forklift and then pulling an electric pallet jack can take some adjustment time.

-Documentation about the forklift will help and this is in the form of the O&M (Operation and Maintenance) manual.
-If you are privately buying a second-hand forklift then try to source the manual online if it’s not available.
+Documentation about the machine will help and this is in the form of the O&M (Operation and Maintenance) manual.
+If you are privately buying a second-hand machine then try to source the manual online if it’s not available.

 How much do you need to train?

-The theory behind how all forklifts work is the same, so the forklift operator’s certificate theory modules will cover everything that they need to know about safe operation.
-However, operators must be inducted and trained on the specific operating processes of each forklift as well as any requirements that your company has.
-For example, manual pallet jacks and electric-powered pallet jacks have some specific knowledge that is required before use.
+The theory behind how all forklifts work is the same, so the forklift operator’s certificate theory modules will cover everything that they need to know about safe operation of a forklift and wallet stacker/pallet jack operator’s certificate theory modules will cover human- and electric-powered pallet jacks.
+However, operators must be inducted and trained on the specific operating processes of each machine as well as any requirements that your company has.
+The most important example of this variation is the load plate that shows how much the machine can lift.

 If you have two slightly different models of the same brand, it may only be necessary to point out the differences, but if a newly acquired forklift is significantly different it pays to get the manufacturer in to train one or more of your team who can then induct and train other users.
 However, the difference between an off-road forklift and a reach truck is significant; you would be expected to provide more detailed training on this equipment and ensure that the operator is competent.